Le French Blog - Expert Advice, Guides and Tips

 Why Invest in Luxury Real Estate in Cannes?

-A world renowned seaside resort on the Riviera in the south of France, Cannes benefits from an exceptional setting, between sea and Mediteranean sun.
+A world-renowned seaside resort on the Riviera in southern France, Cannes benefits from an exceptional setting, between the sea and the Mediterranean sun.
 This amazing city is home to many luxury retail outlets, gourmet…

 Is it Difficult to Buy Property or Real Estate in Paris?

-The Paris property market is well known to be extremely busy with most properties snapped up before making it to the market.
-French estate agents in Paris have long waiting lists from buyers and investors hoping to snap-up…
+The Paris property market is well known to be extremely busy, with most properties snapped up before they even hit the market.
+French estate agents in Paris have lengthy waiting lists from buyers and investors hoping to…

 Joyeux Noel from their Estate